 - Neoplasia (such as lymphoma or adenocarcinoma (a type of cancer that starts in a gland)

 - Foreign body

-Differentiation can be made by examining bacterial culture for pathogens, direct smears, fecal flotations, colonoscopy with biopsy and abdominal imaging.
-When a colonoscopy of the intestines is done, it may reveal patchy red foci (pinpoint ulcerations), areas of granulation tissue, overt ulceration, narrowing of the intestine or thick mucosal folds.
+Differentiation can be made by examining bacterial culture for pathogens, direct smears, fecal flotations, colonoscopy with biopsy, and abdominal imaging.
+When a colonoscopy of the intestines is done, it may reveal patchy red foci (pinpoint ulcerations), areas of granulation tissue, overt ulceration, narrowing of the intestine, or thick mucosal folds.
 A thorough rectal exam may result in your vet discovering a rectal polyp or malignant neoplasm that can mimic the signs of chronic colitis.

 To obtain a diagnosis, multiple biopsy specimens will be required.

-If diagnosis of your cat's internal condition cannot be definitively made, you may be referred to a board-certified internal medicine veterinary specialist near Orlando for further testing.
+If a diagnosis of your cat's internal condition cannot be definitively made, you may be referred to a board-certified internal medicine veterinary specialist near Orlando for further testing.